outscale/butterfly/README.md

 -chardev socket,id=char0,path=/path/to/socket -netdev type=vhost-user,id=mynet0,chardev=char0,vhostforce -device virtio-net-pci,netdev=mynet0,gso=off
 ```

-For more details, check [vhost-user dpdk guide](http://dpdk.org/browse/dpdk/plain/doc/guides/prog_guide/vhost_lib.rst)
+For more details, check [vhost-user dpdk guide](http://dpdk.org/browse/dpdk/plain/doc/guides/prog_guide/vhost_lib.rst).

-## Do you support any containers ?
+## Do you support any containers?

-Not yet, Butterfly only support vhost-user network interfaces.
+Not yet, Butterfly only supports vhost-user network interfaces.

-Anyway, connect a container should be possible too.
+Anyways, connecting a container should be possible too.

-## Does Butterfly support IPv6 ?
+## Does Butterfly support IPv6?

-- Virtual Machine traffic can be in IPv6
+- Virtual Machine traffic can be in IPv6.
-- Outer nework (VXLAN's side) is made in IPv4 for the moment
+- Outer network (VXLAN's side) is made in IPv4 for the moment.

-## What if my virtual machine crash/reboot/stop ?
+## What if my virtual machine crashes/reboots/stops?

-Vhost-user interface will still exist until it is removed in Butterfly.
+Vhost-user interface will still exist until it is removed from Butterfly.

-You can just restart your VM, it will be reconnected to butterfly and run as
+You can just restart your VM, it will be reconnected to Butterfly and run as
 before.

-This is possible because Butterfly act as "server" in vhost-user communication.
+This is possible because Butterfly acts as "server" in vhost-user communication.

-## What if Butterfly crash ?
+## What if Butterfly crashes?

-Too bad, you can just restart butterfly but VM won't reconnect as vhost-user
+Too bad, you can just restart Butterfly but the VM won't reconnect, as vhost-user
-"server" is located on butterfly's side.
+"server" is located on Butterfly's side.

-Filling an issue is very valuable for project, please provide:
+Filling an issue is very valuable to the project.
+Please provide the following information:
-- Operating system with version
+- The operating system with its version
-- Butterfly version (butterfly --version)
+- The Butterfly version (butterfly --version)
-- Butterfly logs (check syslogs)
+- The Butterfly logs (check syslogs)
-- Is your system under memory pressure ?
+- Is your system under memory pressure?
-- What was doing Butterfly ?
-(Heavy traffic ?
-Doing nothing ?
-How many VM ?)
+- What was Butterfly doing?
+(Heavy traffic?
+Doing nothing?
+How many VMs?)
-- Estimated Butterfly uptime until crash
+- The estimated Butterfly uptime until crash.
-- Do you have a way to reproduce it ?
+- Do you have a way to reproduce it?

-It may be soon possible to choose which is vhost-user server between Qemu and
+It may be soon possible to choose which one is the vhost-user server between Qemu and
 Butterfly, [comming soon in DPDK](http://dpdk.org/ml/archives/dev/2016-May/038627.html) :)

-## What is Butterfly license ?
+## What is Butterfly’s license?

-Butterfly is licensed under [GPLv3](http://gplv3.fsf.org/)
+Butterfly is licensed under [GPLv3](http://gplv3.fsf.org/).

-## Is there any authentification on API or protection ?
+## Is there any authentification on the API or protection?

-Network API is currently not protected at all.
+The network API is currently not protected at all.

-For now, it's up to you to secure your administration network where butterfly
+For now, it's up to you to secure your administration network where the Butterfly
-API listen.
+API listens.

-## On which port does Butterfly listen ?
+## On which port does Butterfly listen?

-By default Butterfly listen on `tcp://0.0.0.0:9999` but it's up to you !
+By default, Butterfly listens on the `tcp://0.0.0.0:9999` port, but it's up to you!

 Butterfly uses ZeroMQ for message transport and allows you to bind in
-[different ways](http://api.zeromq.org/4-0:zmq-bind) (like tcp, ipc, inproc, pgm, ...)
+[different ways](http://api.zeromq.org/4-0:zmq-bind). (like tcp, ipc, inproc, pgm, ...)

-## Question ?
-Troubles ?
-Contact us !
+## Questions?
+Problems?
+Contact us!

 Butterfly is an open-source project, feel free to [chat with us on IRC]
 (https://webchat.freenode.net/?channels=betterfly&nick=butterfly_user), open